Judge Griffin: [over the radio] You are in error, Capture Team. No one survived the shuttle wreck. Understand? Just find Dredd!

-- This is probably why the Stormtroopers slaughtered the Jawas and killed Luke's aunt and uncle in A New Hope, seeing as they were trying to leave evidence that Tusken Raiders did it.
+- This is probably why the Stormtroopers slaughter the Jawas and kill Luke's aunt and uncle in A New Hope, seeing as they are trying to leave evidence that Tusken Raiders did it.

 - The pirates in The Black Pirate leave no witnesses by blowing up the ships they have pillaged.

 - Admiral Marcus has no intention of letting any of the Enterprise crew live even after Kirk pleads that he alone should be punished for his command decisions.